GiuliG/frame-backend/README.md

 ## User Stories
 -  **404:** As a visitor I want to know when the page for the artwork I’m looking for doesn’t exist so that I can go somewhere else.
--**Homepage** As a user I want to check the exhibitions from the MET so that I can know more about them.
+-  **Homepage** As a user I want to check the exhibitions from the MET so that I can know more about them.
 -  **Signup:** As a visitor I want to sign up so that I can see what the MET app has to offer.
 -  **Login:** As a visitor I want to log in so that I can check out artworks and add favourites.
 -  **Logout:** As a visitor I want to logout so that no one else can use my account.
 -  **Menu** As a user, I want a menu so that I can have the option to log out, see my favs and go back to the homepage all in the same place.
 - **Navbar** As a user I want to be able to log out if I am logged in, check my favourites and go back to homepage.
 - **Exhibition Detail Page** as a user I want to see more paintings from the exhibition I chose so that I can add them to my favourites.
 - **Create favourites** As a registered user I want to be able to add paintings to my favourites so that I can check them out later.